Ideal hyperbolic polyhedra and discrete uniformization: Ideal Delaunay triangulations

 Epstein and Penner's \emph{convex hull construction}~\cite{epstein88,penner87,penner12} is a fundamental tool for the polyhedral realization method presented here.
 The construction works for cusped hyperbolic manifolds of arbitrary dimension, but some aspects are simpler for surfaces (compare, e.g., the local condition~\eqref{eq:local2} with the generalized tilt formula~\cite{sakuma95}), and other aspects (like the edge flip algorithm~\cite{weeks93}) have no adequate counterpart in higher dimensions.
 In this section, we will review the relevant results focusing on the two-dimensional case.

+Given a finite area hyperbolic surface with cusps, decorated with a horocycle at each cusp, the construction of Epstein and Penner returns an ideal cell decomposition of the given surface, called the \emph{canonical cell decomposition} of the decorated surface.
+Roughly, the construction works as follows: Consider the universal cover of the given decorated surface in the hyperboloid model of the hyperbolic plane.
+Each decorated cusp is represented by an orbit of points in the positive light cone in a $(2+1)$-dimensional Lorentz space.
+The convex hull of these points projects to an ideal cell decomposition of the surface.
+We refer to the original articles for a detailed exposition~\cite{epstein88,penner87,penner12}.

-In order to apply the convex hull construction to polyhedral realization problems, we need to translate it into the language of Delaunay decompositions.
-This translation is a straightforward application of the pole-polar relationship of projective geometry and Proposition~\ref{prop:orthotouch} below.
+In order to apply the convex hull construction to the polyhedral realization problems at hand, we need to translate it into the language of Delaunay decompositions.
+Accordingly we will use the term ``ideal Delaunay decomposition'' (Definition~\ref{def:idealdel}) instead of ``canonical cell decomposition'', but these terms are synonymous.
+The situation is analogous to the classical case of power diagrams and weight\-ed Delaunay decompositions in euclidean $n$-space, which can be obtained by a convex hull construction in $(n+1)$-dimensional space~\cite{aurenhammer13}.

+For Epstein and Penner's convex hull construction, the translation into the language of Delaunay decompositions is a straightforward application of the pole-polar relationship of projective geometry and Proposition~\ref{prop:orthotouch} below.
+It works as follows.
 In the hyperboloid model of the hyperbolic plane, circles are intersections of the hyperboloid with affine planes.
 Planes intersecting the hyperboloid correspond, via the pole-polar relationship, to points outside the hyperboloid.
 Two circles intersect orthogonally if the pole of one circle's plane lies in the other circle's plane.
 The vertices of the Epstein--Penner convex hull correspond to horocycles, while the faces correspond to orthogonally intersecting circles.
 (It may be necessary to scale the convex hull up to make all faces intersect the hyperboloid.)
 Convexity translates to the condition that a face-circle intersects all horocycles corresponding to non-incident vertices less than orthogonally.
-So far, everything is analogous to the standard theory of power diagrams and weighted Delaunay triangulations in euclidean space~\cite{aurenhammer13}.
+So far, everything is analogous to the standard theory of power diagrams and weighted Delaunay triangulations in euclidean space.
 Proposition~\ref{prop:orthotouch} allows us to express the Delaunay condition in terms of oriented contact instead of orthogonality.
 This only works for Delaunay triangulations in hyperbolic space and with horospheres as sites.

 \begin{proposition}[orthogonality and contact] Let $h_{1},\ldots,h_{n}$ be horocycles with different centers in the hyperbolic plane.
 Of the following statements, any two labeled with the same letter are equivalent.
 If $n\geq 3$, statements labeled with different letters are mutually exclusive. \begin{compactitem}[$(b_2)$]